chandlerc/blog/content/posts/little_things_1_visibility.md

 Then there is Go which uses the _case_ of the name to determine the visibility.
 I struggle with this one as I think the semantic difference here is far too important to convey with such a subtle distinction.
-But it does at least enforce naming convention consistency?
-Ultimately, this is not my favorite design at
+But it does at least enforce naming convention consistency...
+Still, personally, this is not my favorite
-all:
+design:

 {{< code "/code/little_things/access_example.go" >}}